sharovatov/teamlead/estimations_en2.md

 ### Estimation as a promise

 Human beings are innately irrational.
 We are affected by multiple cognitive biases, so even if we don’t want to ‘take prognosis as a promise’, chances are we will.
 And so do our managers.

+We ourselves think that if we estimate, we promise.

+Our managers think that if we estimate, we promise.

+What happens when we don’t get what we were -estimated- promised?
+We are upset.
+Both with the fact and with the person that ‘let us down’.

+What happens when we can’t do what we -estimated- promised?
+We are upset.
+Both with the fact and that we ‘let down’ the manager or our team.

+Upset with the person who promised but couldn’t deliver.

+And if we’re the person who ‘estimated’